OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 > [!NOTE]
 > The custom functions runtime uses a Dialog object that is slightly different from the Dialog object in the browser engine runtime used by task panes.
 They're both referred to as the "Dialog API", but use `Officeruntime.Dialog` to authenticate users in the custom functions runtime.

-For information on how to use the `OfficeRuntime.Dialog`, see [Custom Function runtime](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-runtime?view=office-js#displaying-a-dialog-box).
+For information on how to use the `OfficeRuntime.Dialog`, see [Custom Functions runtime](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-runtime?view=office-js#displaying-a-dialog-box).

 When envisioning the entire authentication process as a whole, it might be helpful to think of the task pane and UI elements of your add-in and the custom functions portions of your add-in as separate entities which can communicate with each other through `AsyncStorage`.